sertiscorp/sertis-frontend-test/README.md

 ## Requirements
 ### (*** Limit Time: 1 hour 30 minutes.)
+### !!!!
+No need to implement user system just mock user from input field (like simple todos app)
 The application to be developed consists of a list of tasks following the wireframe and features below.
 <p align="center"><img src="https://a.imge.to/2019/07/02/3dRKA.png" alt="3dRKA.png" border="0" /></p>
 You are to create a working prototype (mock-up) of a mini-blog application, only card UI part (the area in blue border in an image below).
 You can choose any framework/tools as you wish for engine, look and feel.

 The submission should be able to perform the following functions:
 	CRUD via `/cards` route